jaywhj/mkdocs-materialx/docs/plugins/search.md

 <!-- md:plugin [search] – built-in -->

 The search plugin is built into MaterialX for MkDocs and doesn't need to be installed.
-Pagefind is enabled by default:
+Add `search` to the `plugins` list to enable it.
+Pagefind is the default provider:

 ``` yaml
 plugins:
   - search
 ```

-When a `plugins` list already exists, `search` must be included explicitly.

   [search]: search.md

-### Complete configuration structure
+### Configuration structure

-The following example shows the complete provider-based structure.
-Only the block matching `provider` is used. **All values are optional** and **should normally be omitted** unless the defaults need to be changed:
+The following example shows the provider-based structure and the options that are useful for most customizations.
+Only the block matching `provider` is used, and **all settings below it are optional**.

 ``` yaml
 plugins: